sergeypevniy/cv/README.md

 Loyalty <br>
 Positive attitude <br>
 Self-motivated and able to work without a supervision <br>
-Willingness and ability to learn new
+Willingness and ability to learn new<br>
+Can easily dive into new subjects

 ## Work experience